-- If U_L and U_C independent of m, real side identical to basic RBC model.
-(Steady state and dynamics) - Neutrality: One time changes in the nominal quantity of money affect only the price level. - Superneutrality: Changes in growth rate of money do not affect real variables. - Changes in the rate of growth of money affect only the inflation rate, the nominal interest rate, and real money balances. - ▶ If F displays constant returns to scale and U_L and U_C depend on m, still get steady-state capital-labor ratio independence of money growth.
+- Firm side of model is same as in basic RBC model. - If U_L and U_C independent of m, real side identical to basic RBC model.
+(Steady state and dynamics) - Neutrality: One time changes in the nominal quantity of money affect only the price level. - Superneutrality: Changes in growth rate of money do not affect real variables. - Changes in the rate of growth of money affect only the inflation rate, the nominal interest rate, and real money balances. - Basic intuition: the private opportunity cost of holding money depends on the nominal rate of interest.
+The social marginal cost of producing money is essentially zero. - Friedman Rule: This inefficiency would be eliminated if the nominal rate of interest were zero.
+So the optimal rate of inflation is a rate of deflation approximately equal to the real return on capital.